rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

     - STATUS: 10/24, still in closed-beta
     - Jai, likely well-designed and thoroughly thought out, down to first principles, just as the language is, and just as his nature tends towards

-  - Luxe
-    - **STATUS: 10/24, still under heavy development, not v1**
-      - unfortunately, because of this, jblow's engine actually be done by the time this reaches v1, and very likely won't be nearly as thorough as jblow's work
-    - C/C++?/Wren, well-designed stuff by the snowkit collective’s ruby0x1 (a beautiful soul), but stuck in closed-beta for a long long time (~10 years??), but really well architected, as the original one was much loved for it’s design.
-Unlike Haxe/FlashPunk and Haxe/Flixel, it contains an ECS system similar to Godot, which is tightly-coupled with it's optional game editor, allowing you to choose the way you want to make a game: with or without an editor Also, it's more modular.
-Luxe provides core classes for sprite, audio, transform, scene, etc., but a collision system is provided through a module.
-    - **wren, though pretty, is too simple, not dynamic enough, not lispy enough. mruby is far superior to that regard. simpler than haxe, but without it's advanced features too. it's a tough trade-off. things like named parameters, mixins, writing imports for every class, starts becoming a pain..**
-    - **it provides various common ways of game development, thus avoiding any constraints: with ECS, with ECS and game editor, and without; and then, even further, provides modules**

    - Godot
     - STATUS: 10/24 no console support, false advertisement